eemitev/MachEKnowledgeBase/homelink-programming.md

 # HomeLink Programming for Ford Mustang Mach-E

 **Note:** Ford instructions present this as either Step A or Step B, but you need to do **both** steps.
+(Rolling code for your garage door opener requires both!)

 **Important:** Start the car in "full accessory mode" by pressing the start button without pressing the brake pedal.